On differential inclusions arising from some discontinuous systems: Another type of control for providing an object motion in the vicinity of the surface

 Let us also note the constructive features of the controls given.
-The advantage of the control $u^{[1]}$ is the relative simplicity (compared to the control $u^{[2]}$) of defining this function.
-The disadvantage of the control $u^{[1]}$ is that the necessary (in order to ensure the stability of the sliding mode) values of the gains $\alpha_i$, $i = \overline{1,m}$, are too large and are even sometimes unacceptable for practice in the case when the initial position of the object is rather far from the surface $s(x) = {\bf 0_m}$ (the control $u^{[2]}$ control does not have this negative feature).
+The advantage of the control $u^{[1]}$ is the relative simplicity (compared to the control~$u^{[2]}$) of defining this function.
+The disadvantage of the control $u^{[1]}$ is that the necessary (in order to ensure the stability of the sliding mode) values of the gains~$\alpha_i$, $i = \overline{1,m}$, are too large and are even sometimes unacceptable for practice in the case when the initial position of the object is rather far from the surface $s(x) = {\bf 0_m}$; and for any gains~$\alpha_i$, $i = \overline{1,m}$, taken in advance, there exists an initial object point from which control $u^{[1]}$ is unable to bring the system to the small vicinity of the surface $s(x) = {\bf 0_m}$ (the control $u^{[2]}$ control does not have this negative feature).